-Strategies Key focus areas Year 1- Completed actions Together we will: 3.1 respond to emerging issues and challenges to health and wellbeing for all Recognise the ongoing impact of Covid-19 on our Shire and continue to lead and collaborate on initiatives to support our communities Jabba and Maxine the vaccination buses visited Murrindindi Shire to increase access to Covid-19 vaccination, supported by Alexandra District Health, Yea District Health, Goulburn Valley Health and Council.
-The Pandemic Committee met regularly to continue to deliver a flexible community-based response to the Covid-19 pandemic. members of our community, including the Covid-19 pandemic Investigate and plan for future challenges in emergency management Council obtained \$452,000 through the LEAPing into Resilience grant to support emergency preparedness, in collaboration with Mansfield and Strathbogie Shires.
-3.2 recognise opportunities to achieve healthier outcomes, and introduce new initiatives that are accessible, affordable and appropriate for our communities Recognise the importance of food security and local food networks, collaborate on initiatives that respond to local issues and broader regional priorities The Dindi Collective obtained Community Action and Social Initiative (CASI) funding to through Council to support food security and food delivery throughout the Covid-19 Pandemic.
-The Flowerdale Community House commended construction of a new Community Garden with the assistance of volunteers from across the shire.
-Flowerdale Community House have delivered a food bank for community members 3.3 work with our partners to increase access to healthier food and drinks and support our communities to make to access.
-Yea Community House and Kinglake Ranges Neighbourhood House continue to support community with the delivery of community gardens, food share and community bee- hives. healthier choices 3.4 promote community involvement and joint ownership of health initiatives, Increase access to healthy food and drink in Council facilities and within our communities.
-Understand challenges in this space Council has worked closely with the Lower Hume Prevention Partnership through the Grow Well Dindi initiative to increase access to healthy fresh food at Council events, including pool parties.
+- Jabba and Maxine the vaccination buses visited Murrindindi Shire to increase access to Covid-19 vaccination, supported by Alexandra District Health, Yea District Health, Goulburn Valley Health and Council. - The Murrindindi Shire Pandemic Committee met regularly to continue to deliver a flexible community- based response to the Covid-19 pandemic. - Council obtained \$452,000 through the LEAPing into Resilience grant to support emergency preparedness, in collaboration with Mansfield and Strathbogie Shires. - The Dindi Collective obtained Community Action and Social Initiative (CASI) funding to support food security and food delivery throughout the Covid-19 Pandemic. - The Flowerdale Community House commended construction of a new Community Garden with the assistance of volunteers from across the shire. - Flowerdale Community House have delivered a food bank for community members to access. - Yea Community House and Kinglake Ranges Neighbourhood House continue to support community with the delivery of community gardens, food share and community bee- hives.